 3. Cochinita Pibil

 This dish is a Belizean favorite.
-Pork meat is marinated and braised in achiote paste, orange juice and lime, slow-cooked and served with homemade corn tortillas and a chili and onion sauce.
+Pork meat is marinated and braised in achiote paste, orange juice, and lime, slow-cooked, and served with homemade corn tortillas and chili, and onion sauce.

 It is one of the most ancient dishes in Belize, as it has been prepared for generations.
-Some people still prepare it in the ground, which is the old-fashioned way.
-Sometimes, it is sold by street vendors as pibil tacos or pibil fried tacos.
+Some people still prepare it on the ground, which is the old-fashioned way.
+Sometimes, it is sold by street vendors as Pibil Tacos or Pibil Fried Tacos.

 Mini corn tamales have been inherited from the slaves who were brought to the Caribbean.
 Dukunu is also called Duckanoo.
-These can be prepared sweet as a dessert, salty or with meat for lunch.
-Some serve it with the meat inside, while others serve it with the meat on the side.
+These versatile treats can be prepared in various ways to suit different preferences.
+You can enjoy them sweet as a dessert, savory with various fillings, or even with meat for a satisfying lunch.
+Some people prefer to have the meat inside the treat, while others like to serve it on the side.

 5. Cassava Bread